United Toilers of America: History

 A small minority however would not rejoin the party and remained underground.
 It sent "Sullivan", Alfred S. Edwards, to the 4th Comintern congress that December to harangue the delegates about the "Menshevik" leadership of the American party and even the right-wing tendencies in the Comintern itself.
 In James P. Cannons memoir, The History of America Trotskyism, he mentions finding the group still active in 1929.
 They still used the old conspiratorial methods such as secret meetings and pseudonyms; one member even recognized Cannon, and started to address him as "Comrade Cook", his party name from years earlier.
 He in turn recognized their leader as "Sullivan" from the old days.
 By this time the group was headquartered in Boston and had a branch in Cleveland.
 They were willing to join the Trotskyists if they were going to be an underground organization.
 Writing in his memoir in 1944, Cannon guessed "I suppose they are still underground."

 Publications

 The faction published two English language publications, The Communist for the under ground party and Workers Challenge for the UTA proper.
 The exact number of issues and their dates are difficult to ascertain.
-The Communist had at least six issues the first dated February 1922 and the sixth July, 1922.
+The Communist had at least six issues, with the first dated February 1922 and the sixth dated July 1922.
 Workers Challenge, edited by Harry Wicks, ran from Vol I #1 March 25, 1922 to Vol. 1 #27 September 23, 1922.